MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 };
 ```

-The behavior of destructors in a managed Visual C++ class differs from Managed Extensions for C++.
-For more information about this change, see [Changes in Destructor Semantics](../dotnet/changes-in-destructor-semantics.md).

-The CLR garbage collector deletes unused managed objects and releases their memory when they are no longer required.
-However, a type may use resources that the garbage collector does not know how to release.
-These resources are known as unmanaged resources (native file handles, for example).
-We recommend that you release all unmanaged resources in the finalizer.
-Because managed resources are released nondeterministically by the garbage collector, it's not safe to refer to managed resources in a finalizer because it's possible that the garbage collector has already cleaned up that managed resource.
+The CLR garbage collector deletes unused managed objects and releases their memory when they're no longer required.
+However, a type may use resources that the garbage collector doesn't know how to release.
+These resources are known as *unmanaged* resources (native file handles, for example).
+We recommend you release all unmanaged resources in the finalizer.
+The garbage collector releases managed resources nondeterministically, so it's not safe to refer to managed resources in a finalizer.
+That's because it's possible the garbage collector has already cleaned them up.

-A Visual C++ finalizer is not the same as the <xref:System.Object.Finalize%2A> method.
+A Visual C++ finalizer isn't the same as the <xref:System.Object.Finalize%2A> method.
 (CLR documentation uses finalizer and the <xref:System.Object.Finalize%2A> method synonymously).
 The <xref:System.Object.Finalize%2A> method is called by the garbage collector, which invokes each finalizer in a class inheritance chain.
-Unlike Visual C++ destructors, a derived-class finalizer call does not cause the compiler to invoke the finalizer in all base classes.
+Unlike Visual C++ destructors, a derived-class finalizer call doesn't cause the compiler to invoke the finalizer in all base classes.

 Because the Microsoft C++ compiler supports deterministic release of resources, don't try to implement the <xref:System.IDisposable.Dispose%2A> or <xref:System.Object.Finalize%2A> methods.
 However, if you're familiar with these methods, here's how a Visual C++ finalizer and a destructor that calls the finalizer map to the <xref:System.IDisposable.Dispose%2A> pattern: